BWLR/switches.mx/content/collections/switches/kailh-box-heavy-pale-blue.md

 ---
 id: 08ce35f4-165a-464f-8f20-3b954bade56d
 blueprint: switches
-title: 'Kailh BOX Heavy Pale Blue'
+title: 'Kailh Box Heavy Pale Blue'
 volume: loud
 volume_notes: 'This switch is fairly clicky, along the sound level of clicking a pen open and closed with each key press.'
 factory_lubed: 'no'
-lubrication_notes: '<p>The stock switch has a bit of spring ping which can be solved by lubing with Krytox 205g0, GPL 105, or something similar.</p>'
+lubrication_notes: '<p>The stock switch has a bit of spring ping which can be solved by lubing with Krytox 205g0, GPL 105, or something similar.
+Make sure to avoid the click bar and the click bar contact points.</p>'
 film: no-fit
 manufacturer: kailh
-brand: novelkeys
+brand: kailh
 switch_type: clicky-bar
 mount: '3'
 stem_construction: box